hoodaajay99/c_programming/docs/03-basics-of-c-language/04-data-types.md

+---
+id: data-types
+title: Data Types in C
-# Data Types in C
+sidebar_label: Data Types in C
+---

 ## Fundamental Data Types
 - Specifiy type of data that they store